 Description

-Key Technical Specifications (For Spare Part Verification)
+Technical Specifications (For Spare Parts Verification)

 - Product Model: A404K

-- Manufacturer: BASLER Electric
+- Manufacturer: Basler Electric

-- Frequency Range: 50/60 Hz (fixed or switchable)
+- Frequency Range: 50/60 Hz operation

-- Mounting: Panel-mounted or DIN rail adapter
+- Mounting: Panel-mount or DIN rail adapter (field-installed)

 System Role and Downtime Impact